tlesluyes/infercnv/README.md

   - Add `custom_colors` so cells can be highlighted with specific colors.
 - 2024/08/05:
   - Add `save_expr_cluster_rds` to `run()` so expression data for clustering can be saved prior to be overwritten by denoised values.
+- 2024/09/05:
+  - Change the color scheme.
+  - Tiny clusters (<1% of all tumor cells) are set to black, allowing other clusters to have distinct colors